geneas/lua/README.md

 **require "geneas.export"**

 Installs a global function 'export' which exports hierarchical string & numerical data in tables in a format which can be read back in to reproduce the data structure.
-Only DAGs containing keys and values which can be converted to strings are supported.
+Table data must be tree structured and contain only values which can be converted to strings.

 Example: